dmelo/diogomelofh/content/blog/15/convert-compressed-disk-image-to-and-from-virtual-machine-virtualbox.md

 No secret here, use VBoxManage to generate the raw image and then compress it.
 I have found no way to dump the image to stdout in order to pipe it for compression.
-So, I'm building a raw intermediate file:
+So, I'm building a intermediate raw uncompressed file:

     VBoxManage clonehd disk.vdi disk.img --format RAW
     lzma -z -T 4 -9e disk.img